capysquash/pgsquash-engine/docker/validation/README.md

 ## How It Works

-1. pg-squash runs with Docker socket access
+1. pgsquash runs with Docker socket access
 2. Creates two PostgreSQL containers on-demand
 3. Applies original migrations to container 1
 4. Applies squashed migration to container 2